01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 Pandas is built on top of the NumPy package, meaning a lot of the structure of NumPy is used or replicated in Pandas.
 Data in pandas is often used to feed statistical analysis in SciPy, plotting functions from Matplotlib, and machine learning algorithms in Scikit-learn.

 Most of the topics we will cover today are explained and describes with examples in the first ressource.
-The number of exercices is low on purpose: Take the time to understand the chapter 5 of the ressource, even if there are 40 pages.
+The number of exercises is low on purpose: Take the time to understand the chapter 5 of the ressource, even if there are 40 pages.

 The version of Pandas I used is '1.0.1'.